sergiojgm/guides/protocol/git/README.md

 Creating a Repo
 ---------------

-* all code should be placed in proper hierchy
+* All code should be placed in proper hierchy
-* purposed hierchy is Group > Project
+* Proposed hierchy is Group > Project
 * Project name should be meaning full example group => Chimera